 Turning the Tide

-To help protect and preserve the efforts of the National Aquarium, please consider donating to their cause.
+To help protect and preserve the efforts of the National Aquarium, please consider donating to its cause.